PPOL-5203-2023/git-in-class-exercise/README.md

 This is your in-class exercise for week two.

 Your first task is just to be able to work with a github repository and github classroom.
-This is how we will handle your assignments.
+This is how we will handle your assignments throughout the course.

 # Exercise 0